KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 2.0.2 (10th June 2022)**
+- New lobby option: hide vent anim on shadows (works for roles and gamemodes, this fixes being able to see a vent opening or closing inside shadows)
+- New client option: nun cursor (changes mouse cursor)
+- Added a zoom out / in button for dead players when they have all tasks done (zoom resets if a meeting is called or the player revives)
+- Added an info message on CTF to tell players that a teammate stole enemy's flag (some guidance to try to group around that player)
+- Added an info message on CTF exclusively to Flag Stealer that tells him if a team flag has been stolen (to know when he should make his tactic)
+- Added a cyan arrow on KOTH pointing each King's position (exclusively for each team, no more "where is my king?" situations)
+- Added two cyan arrows on KOTH exclusively to Usurper, pointing both King's position
+- 1 new nameplate
+- Fixed Puppeteer's morphing size if he's Big Chungus (not if he morphs into Big Chungus)
+- Fixed a bug with Necromancer's arrow on custom skeld
+- Fixed a bug with Poisoner where it could continue poisoning during Challenger's duel
+- Fixed some issues with Performer's music overlaping with other music
+- Fixed 2 vanilla bugs: players can't see other player's name if they're not inside their light range, and on custom skeld you can't do tasks across walls anymore

 **Version 2.0.1 (2nd June 2022)**
 - Fixed the black screen issue when starting the game
 - Updated Reactor to 1.2.6